tyvdh/stellar-protocol/ecosystem/sep_turingsigningserver.md

 ## Content Type

-All endpoints accept `Content-Type: application/json` with the exception of `POST|UPDATE /contract/<hash>` which accepts `Content-Type: multipart/form-data`.
+All endpoints accept `Content-Type: application/json` with the exception of `POST /contract` and `UPDATE /contract/<hash>` which accepts `Content-Type: multipart/form-data`.

 All endpoints respond with `Content-Type: application/json` with the exception of `GET /contract/<hash>/run/collate` and `PUT /contract/<hash>` which respond with `Content-Type: text/plain`.